How does this company make money?

 What does this company depend on?

-The mechanism depends on active pharmaceutical ingredient suppliers for Lipitor's atorvastatin and Lyrica's pregabalin compounds, FDA manufacturing facility registrations across all production sites, bioequivalence testing laboratories capable of generating data for ANDA submissions, Good Manufacturing Practice certifications (the baseline quality standard regulators require) for each production facility, and patent litigation monitoring to identify exclusivity windows on target molecules.
+The company cannot operate without active pharmaceutical ingredient suppliers who provide the atorvastatin used in Lipitor and the pregabalin used in Lyrica.
+It also depends on maintaining FDA manufacturing facility registrations across its production sites, bioequivalence testing laboratories that generate the clinical data required for each ANDA submission, and Good Manufacturing Practice certifications for every facility.
+It also needs continuous patent litigation monitoring to know when exclusivity windows on target molecules are open.

 Who depends on this company?